 One of the roles of a Project Management Office (PMO) is to ensure that project management best practices and standards are implemented successfully on the complete portfolio of projects that the organization has.
-Currently there are two ISO standards that relate to project management.
-The first is the ISO 10006:2017 covers guidance on quality in project management processes and ISO 21500 which covers guidance on project management and related processes.
+Currently, there are two ISO standards that relate to project management.
+The first is ISO 10006:2017 covers guidance on quality in project management processes and ISO 21500 which covers guidance on project management and related processes.
 They are both applicable to organizations working on projects of varying complexity, small or large, of short or long duration, being an individual project to being part of a program or portfolio of projects, in different environments, and irrespective of the kind of product/service or process involved.
 The checklist also serves the purpose of analyzing the gaps between the current and desired to be project management practices.

-Similar to other ISO audits, the PMO can develop a check a detailed checklist that can be used to audit the extent of compliance in managing the organizations’ projects, programs and portfolios.
+Similar to other ISO audits, the PMO can develop a check a detailed checklist that can be used to audit the extent of compliance in managing the organizations’ projects, programs, and portfolios.
 Those checklists need to be aligned with the clauses that each ISO standard has.
-For example, for ISO 10006:2017 includes quality management in projects that covers quality management systems in projects (Clause 4); management responsibility in projects (Clause 5); resource management in projects (Clause 6); product/service realization in projects (Clause 7); and measurement, analysis and improvement in projects (Clause 8); and quality management systems in projects which covers project characteristics (4.1); quality management principles in projects (4.2); project quality management processes (4.3); and a quality plan for the project (4.4).
+For example, ISO 10006:2017 includes quality management in projects that cover quality management systems in projects (Clause 4); management responsibility in projects (Clause 5); resource management in projects (Clause 6); product/service realization in projects (Clause 7); and measurement, analysis, and improvement in projects (Clause 8); and quality management systems in projects which covers project characteristics (4.1); quality management principles in projects (4.2); project quality management processes (4.3); and a quality plan for the project (4.4).

-Since PMWeb is also the same Project Management Information System (PMIS) used by the organization to manage, monitor, evaluate and report the performance of the different project management processes implemented on their projects, program and portfolios, all documents required in the ISO compliance audit should be either available as records or documents that are stored in PMWeb Document Management repository.
+Since PMWeb is also the same Project Management Information System (PMIS) used by the organization to manage, monitor, evaluate, and report the performance of the different project management processes implemented on their projects, program, and portfolios, all documents required in the ISO compliance audit should be either available as records or documents that are stored in PMWeb Document Management repository.
 The ISO 10006:2017 compliance audit checklist attachment tab will be used to link all those referenced records and attach those documents.

 Similar to all other PMWeb modules, the ISO 10006:2017 compliance audit checklist can be routed for approval using PMWeb Visual Workflow.
 The workflow will identify all those involved in the review and approval process and the sequence to be followed in the review process.